nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 00.md

 Your offense is the barbarian plus the champion.
 Not Thistlegrift.
 No. No. There's no offense here.

 Barnes Is that do not Okay.
 Barnes do not offense.
-So Alwar is, is Ramsey?
+So Alwor is, is Ramsey?
 Yeah.
 Emerson?

 That's me.
 Who's that?
 That's here.
 And you are you're attacking with a weapon.
 I have an ax.